 Welcome to the livestream for the third instalment of A better future for all, Griffith University’s in-conversation series, presented in partnership with HOTA, Home of the Arts.

-Join renowned journalist Kerry O’Brien and celebrated Indigenous author Bruce Pascoe as they explore the way Bruce’s critically acclaimed book Dark Emu: Aboriginal Australia and the birth of Agriculture challenges conventional thinking about the First Australians as hunter gatherers.
+In this conversation, renowned journalist Kerry O’Brien and celebrated Indigenous author Bruce Pascoe explored the way Bruce’s critically acclaimed book Dark Emu: Aboriginal Australia and the birth of Agriculture challenges conventional thinking about the First Australians as hunter gatherers.